webmaster442/ultimatedotnetcheatsheet/112-xmlserialization.md

     Second
 }

-//A sub class, that is part of the root class that needs to be serialied
+//A sub class, that is part of the root class that needs to be serialized
 //NOTE: Complex types, like this, needs to be serialized as XML elements
-//It is not pissible to serialize these as attributes public class SubClass
+//It is not possible to serialize these as attributes public class SubClass
 {
     [XmlText]